11 Outer Quad Exercises & Trick To Hit Outer Thighs (Big Quad Sweep Secret)

 A bearded man wearing grey t-shirt sleeping comfortably in a bed with white sheet and white pillow.

-Source: Kampus Production via Canva.com24
+Source: Kampus Production via Canva.com21

-Likewise, getting enough sleep is important and lifters should strive to get 7 hours of continuous sleep, failure to get sufficient sleep will impair muscle strength that could lead to less effective outer quad exercises hampering their efforts to get impressive outer sweeps.14
+Likewise, getting enough sleep is important and lifters should strive to get 7 hours of continuous sleep, failure to get sufficient sleep will impair muscle strength that could lead to less effective outer quad exercises hampering their efforts to get impressive outer sweeps.22

-Improving Ankle Mobility and Tight Hips
+Improving Ankle Mobility & Tight Hips

 Ankle mobility is one of the major reasons many people do not excel at leg exercises and are not able to do them effectively.
 When the ankles are mobile and flexible, the torso can be in a more upright position resulting in an increased focus on the quads.